 Today, many companies are trying to encourage customers who have access to the Internet to obtain information from the firm’s corporate Websites and even to place orders through the Web rather than telephone employees at the company’s offices.

-iii) Ask Customers to Use Third Parties: In some instances, managers may be able to improve service productivity by delegating one or more marketing-support functions to third parties.
+In some instances, managers may be able to improve service productivity by delegating one or more marketing-support functions to third parties.

 Specialist intermediaries may enjoy economies of scale, enabling them to perform the task more cheaply than the core service provider, allowing the latter to focus on quality and productivity in its own area of expertise.

 Some intermediaries are identifiable local organizations, such as travel agencies, which customers can visit in person.
-Others, such as hotel reservation centers, often subjugate their own identity to that of the client service company.
+Others, such as hotel reservation centres, often subjugate their own identity to that of the client service company.